Testbild-synth/Hagiwo_009_030_sequencer/README.md

 Standard settings should be fine.
 If the panel sizes are not recognized correctly (may happen with my export sometimes) just put 128.5x30.

+Use the panel_pcb.zip gerbers if you want a panel with exposed solder mask (so silver letters for title) but then make sure to choose a lead free finish cause health reasons.
+If you don't want that, use the "panel_no_silver.zip" version.

 The panel PCB is switchable to reflect the function depending on the firmware you want to use.

 <img src="images/panel.png" width="25%" height="25%">